Legal Information: Louisiana

 Who can get a sexual assault protective order?

-Any person against whom an act of nonconsensual sexual contact was committed can file for a sexual assault protective order.
-You do not need to have any relationship with the abuser to file for a sexual assault protective order.
-The abuser can be a stranger or an acquaintance.1
+Any victim of nonconsensual sexual contact can file for a sexual assault protective order against the offender.
+The victim does not need to have any relationship with the abuser to file for a sexual assault protective order.
+The abuser can be a stranger, an acquaintance, etc.1

 1 LA R.S.
 46:2183(A)

 WomensLaw serves and supports all survivors, no matter their sex or gender.

 © 2008–2023 WomensLaw.org is a project of the National Network to End Domestic Violence, Inc. All rights reserved.
 This website is funded in part through a grant from the Office for Victims of Crime, Office of Justice Programs, U.S. Department of Justice.
 Neither the U.S. Department of Justice nor any of its components operate, control, are responsible for, or necessarily endorse, this website (including, without limitation, its content, technical infrastructure, and policies, and any services or tools provided).
 NNEDV is a 501©(3) non-profit organization; EIN 52-1973408.